eamonnmcmanus/ConnectionsGuessing/README.md

 contains A. Every solution will contain A in one or the other of its connections.

 Similarly, *guessing* ABCD is equivalent to guessing EFGH.
 "One away" now means that either 2 of BCD belong in a connection with A, or none of them does.
-If none of BCD belongs then 3 of EFGH must form a connection with A, so we are still one away.
+If none of BCD belongs with A then all 3 of them belong to the other connection, so we are still one away, with A being the odd one out.
 If the game says nothing, then exactly one of BCD belongs in a connection with A, and we can call that "two away".

 The total number of possible connections containing A is the total number of ways to choose the 3 remaining items in the connection out of the 7 possible items BCDEFGH, which is 7C3 = 35.
 We could